Maxoudela/SnowFX/README.md

 SnowFX
 ======

 A simple class to add some snow to your JavaFX application!

 I used many lines of code of https://github.com/skrb/JavaFXChristmasCard but I couldn't make it work properly so I made my own project.

 The class SnowFX will allow you to add some snow to your application.
-Simply give your Pane you want snow in into the constructor.
-Then SnowFX will encapsulate your pane and you just have to add SnowFX at the place where you wanted to place your Pane.
+1) Take a Pane where you want snow (Vbox, Hbox, BorderPane etc).
+2) Give it to SnowFX.
+3) Add SnowFX (it extends BorderPane) where you would have normally placed your Pane.
+4) Enjoy the snow and relax :)

 ![alt tag](http://i.imgur.com/U3rbYOA.png)